IBM/ibm-process-mining-BAW-accelerator/README.md

 We recommend to use this only if you know that the extracted volume is reasonable.

-### Historical Instance Limit
+### Historical with paging
-- Loop rate = 6 sec
+- Loop rate = 10 sec
-- instance_limit = 50
+- instance_limit = 0
-- modified before = "2022-10-01T00:00:00Z"
-- (optional) modified_after = "2022-11-21T00:00:00Z"
+- paging size = 30
 - (optional) number of threads = 5
 - (optional) generate CSV at each loop = false
 - Create CSV at each loop = false

 During the first extraction loop, the job fetches all the instances that match the dates.
-But instead of getting the details of the tasks for each instance in one shot (this is the most consumming task), it get the task details for the first 50 instances, sleeps for 6 seconds, and continue getting the task details for the next 50 instance, and so forth until the instance list is completely processed.
+But instead of getting the details of the tasks for each instance in one shot (this is the most consumming task), it get the task details for the first 30 instances, sleeps for 6 seconds, and continue getting the task details for the next 30 instance, and so forth until the instance list is completely processed.

 Optionnaly we can generate a CSV file at each loop, and therefore keeping the RAM low.
 Without checking this option, a CSV file is generated each time we exceed 500k events (default).
-This threshold can be changed in the configuration file with 'event_number_csv_trigger'
+This threshold can be changed in the configuration file with 'trigger_csv_beyond'

 This is the recommended approach for extracting historical data.

-### Historical Interval Shifting
-- Loop rate = 5 seconds
-- modified before = "2022-10-01T00:00:00Z"
-- modified after = "2022-09-01T00:00:00Z"
-- instance_limit = 0
-- (optional) number of threads = 5
-- (optional) generate CSV at each loop = false
-- Create CSV at each loop = false

-This job starts extracting 1 month of data from modified after date (Sept 1, 2022), sleeps for 60 seconds, extracts the next month, and so forth until modified_before is reached.

-This scenario is interesting to lower the impact on the RAM and on the BAW server.
-It is less predictable as the scenario that limits the number of instances.
-But it can be interesting to generate a CSV each day or each month.

-It can be combined with an instance_limit

-### Historical Interval Shifting Instance Limit
-- Loop rate = 5 seconds
-- modified before = "2022-10-01T00:00:00Z"
-- modified after = "2022-09-01T00:00:00Z"
-- instance_limit = 30
-- (optional) number of threads = 5
-- (optional) generate CSV at each loop = false
-- Create CSV at each loop = false

-Same as above, but each 'month' extraction is possibly fragmented in packs of 30 instances.

 ### Performance Sizing
 - Loop rate = 0
-- instance_limit = 1000
+- instance_limit = 100
-- (optional) modified before = "2022-10-01T00:00:00Z"
-- (optional) modified after = "2022-09-01T00:00:00Z"
 - (optional) number of threads = 5

-The job extracts a maximum of 1000 instances as well as the task details.
+The job extracts a maximum of 100 instances as well as the task details.
 Then it generates the CSV.
-We can't predict which instances are retrieved, therefore this is restricted to experimenting the performance before using another scenario

-### Monitor New Events
-- Loop rate = 10 minutes
-- generate CSV at each loop = true
-- instance limit = 0
-- modified after = "2022-11-21T00:00:00Z"
-- (optional) number of threads = 5

-The extraction job fetches new changes in BAW since "2022-11-21T00:00:00ZZ".
-If you first extracted historical data, the job kept the last extraction date in the field 'last before'.
-You should copy this date and use it as 'modified after' date for the near-real-time job.

-Then the job sleeps for 10 minutes, and retry getting new events, and so forth.

-A CSV file is generated at each loop.
-If a Process Mining configuration is set, the CSV is uploaded automatically such that new data is usable in process mining.
+You can deduce the time needed to extract all the data and determine the configuration to adopt

 ## Configuring the accelerator for BAW
 The accelerator settings are managed in a form opened at `http://127.0.0.1:8000/bawjobs`